 Houston Warehouse Accident Attorneys

 Warehouses are large buildings used to store raw materials and other inventory.
-They are an important part of the industrial and retail economy, providing over 750,000 jobs in the U.S. However, warehouses can also be dangerous due to the many safety hazards and heavy machinery they contain.
+They are an essential part of the industrial and retail economy, providing over 750,000 jobs in the U.S. However, warehouses can also be dangerous due to the many safety hazards and heavy machinery they contain.
 If employers and workers do not follow federal safety standards, accidents that result in serious injury are bound to happen.

 Common Safety Hazards in Warehouses